-Up to four internships are offered every four months, for a minimum period of 12 weeks and a minimum of 10 hours of work per week.
+Up to six internships are offered every four months, for a minimum period of 12 weeks and a minimum of 10 hours of work per week.
 The internship periods are September-December, January-April and May-August.
-The internships take place at the seat of the Centre in Washington, D.C.
+The internships take place at the seat of the Centre in Washington, D.C. (unless restrictions apply due to the current COVID-19 pandemic).

-Interns will be assigned to case management teams.
+Interns will be assigned to a case management teams or the institutional team.
 Under the supervision of experienced ICSID Team Leaders and Counsel, they will assist in the administration of cases and with institutional projects.
 Case-related tasks may include drafting working papers, carrying out research on issues that arise in the course of a case, assisting with the drafting of case correspondence, making logistical arrangements for hearings, and attending hearings with permission from the parties and the tribunal.
 Interns will also do research on institutional matters under the supervision of the ICSID Secretary-General and Deputy Secretaries-General.
-Interns are included as part of the teams while at ICSID and are invited to participate in internal training opportunities.
+Interns are included as part of the teams while at ICSID, they are assigned a supervisor, and are invited to participate in internal training opportunities.

 Eligible candidates must be enrolled in a graduate program.
 They must also be able to provide written confirmation stating that they will either: (i) obtain academic credit for at least one term/semester in a course of study; or (ii) will be provided with a stipend by their university for the duration of the internship.